Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 - Phone number

 User should be able to logout.
 User should be able to close the account (probably on setting page).
 Account should be removed as well as user data after closing account.

+<a name="Localization"></a>
+### 3.3 Localization

+The application should support localization.
+All section of the app should support translation to different languages.
+Translation to different languages should be in separate xml file.

+<a name="Billing"></a>
+### 3.3 Billing (checkout)
+Users should be able to pay for the services by payment cards (credit or debit).
+User should be able to add a card in their profile.
+Should be investigated is it's possible t use Google Pay, Apple pay and integrate it the the app (android and iPhone respectively).

 ## Registration part